plumber-cd/argocd-autoscaler/DESIGN.md

 You can check my comment for more details on kinds of issues I personally faced here: https://github.com/argoproj/argo-cd/issues/15464#issuecomment-2587501293 So, I am personally adopting a more reliable (in my opinion) mechanism below that I call X-0-Y scaling.
+As things change in ArgoCD, maybe default mode would become more useful.

 #### X-0-Y